 T. Rowe Price Capital Appreciation (PRWCX) comes at the tail end of this list—very much out of order—because of its status.
 Specifically, PRWCX is closed to most new investors.
 This is very much an exception to the rules I laid out above.
 However, I’m still including it among the best mutual funds you can buy both because of its extremely high quality and because this T. Rowe fund still might be available to some investors via select registered investment advisory (RIA) firms.

 T. Rowe Price Capital Appreciation is another allocation fund—this one designed to invest at least half its assets in stocks, with the rest socked into various debt securities, including corporate bonds, government debt (Treasuries, MBSes, asset-backed securities), and bank loans.
 It’s primarily a domestic fund, but it can hold at least a quarter of its assets in foreign equities and debt.
-PRWCX, which currently holds around 240 securities, places 60% of assets in domestic shares and a little more than 35% in domestic bonds, sprinkling the rest around foreign bonds, foreign stock, preferred stock, convertible securities, and cash.
+PRWCX, which currently owns around 165 securities, places 60% of assets in domestic equities and a little more than 35% in domestic debt, sprinkling the rest around foreign bonds, foreign stock, preferred stock, convertible securities, and cash.

-Morningstar Analyst Jason Kephart calls David Giroux, who has managed the fund since June 2006, “a manager unlike any other.”
+Morningstar Analyst Jason Kephart says David Giroux, who has managed the fund since June 2006, and his team “have earned a well-deserved reputation as one of the leading investment teams managing money for individual investors.”

-Indeed, during his tenure, Giroux has beaten all of his category peers on both an absolute and risk-adjusted basis.
-He has also bested all peers over the trailing 10-year period, and has beaten 95% over the trailing three and five years.
+During his tenure, Giroux has beaten all of his category peers on both an absolute and risk-adjusted basis.
+He has also bested 89% of peers over the trailing five-year period, 96% over the trailing 10 years, and all peers over the past 15.

 Want to learn more about PRWCX?
 Check out the T. Rowe Price provider site.